chanzuckerberg/cellxgene-census/README.md

     ...
 ```

-And you can now perform operation on each iteration slice.
+And you can now perform operations on each iteration slice.
 As with any any Python iterator this logic can be wrapped around a `for` loop.

 And you must close the query.